Birmingham General Hospital, California: Hollywood

 The hospital was located 13 miles north of Hollywood; as such, many Hollywood actors and actress came to visit the servicemen.
 Hollywood Radio personalities also visited the hospital.
 During late 1944, the Jack Benny Christmas program was broadcast from the hospital.
 Among these regular visitors were: Ronald Reagan, Anne Jeffreys, Basil Rathbone, Mary Pickford, Linda Darnell, Al Pearce, Charles Laughton, June Haver, Jimmy Stewart, Bagelman Sisters, Clarence Nash, The Charioteers and Bob Hope.

 The hospital was used for the 1950 Hollywood movie The Men which was Marlon Brando's first film; in it, he plays the part of an injured-in-combat World War II veteran.
 Brando lived as a wheelchair-user for several weeks among the patients in preparation for the role.
 Birmingham General Hospital was used along with its actual name in the 1950 movie Backfire.
 The movie was inspired by the work carried out at Birmingham General Hospital's Spinal Cord Injury Center.
 The main actor plays an injured Vet who falls in love with a Birmingham General Hospital nurse.

 Desi Arnaz was stationed at Birmingham General Hospital during the war to entertain the troops there with the United Service Organizations (USO).
 Arnaz had a bad knee and so was transferred to the US Army Medical Corps.
 Arnaz also coordinated with the stars that visited the hospital.
 Arnaz was discharged on November 16, 1945.

 This Is Your Life

 The TV show This Is Your Life came about as an idea for a radio show for a veteran at the hospital.
 The show was created by Ralph Edwards in 1948.
 The US Army asked Edwards to "do something" for paraplegic soldiers at the hospital.
 In This Is Your Life the host would surprise one person by bringing on guests from that person's life in front of an audience.
 The people from the person's life could be colleagues, friends, and family.
 A Vet down on his luck was picked as the first person on the show Truth or Consequences.
 The show was a hit and This Is Your Life was started as its own show.

+Current Land Use

+The Birmingham grounds are now home to Birmingham Community High School, High Tech Los Angeles, Daniel Pearl Magnet High School, Valley Alternative School, Mulholland Middle School, and LAUSD offices.